Frequently Asked Questions

 A.

-• Original or certified copies of transcripts or school records from the past two (2) years, translated into English.
+- Original or certified copies of transcripts or school records from the past two (2) years, translated into English.
 Photocopies of transcripts must be certified with a school stamp.

-• A letter of recommendation from a school official
+- A letter of recommendation from a school official

-• A recent high-resolution photograph of the student
+- A recent high-resolution photograph of the student

-• A copy of the passport photo information page
+- A copy of the passport photo information page

-• Signed Participation Agreement Waiver
+- Signed Participation Agreement and Waiver

-• Upon processing your application, additional documents may be required
+- Upon processing your application, additional documents may be required

 Q. How much does your program cost?

-A. You may find this information on the Application tab under Fees and Refunds Information
+A. You may find this information on the Application tab under Fees and Refunds Information.

 Q. Can I graduate with a Manitoba Diploma?

 A. Yes, international students can earn a Manitoba high school diploma by accumulating a minimum of 30 credits, which includes the essential courses for graduation as mandated by our government.
 As part of the admission process, WSD International carefully evaluates and works with the school guidance counsellors to transfer credits from the student's home school(s).
 For Grade 12 international students, attending a minimum of two semesters is required to obtain a Manitoba High School Diploma.
-For more detailed information about the graduation requirements, please visit: Manitoba Education Graduation Requirement.
+For more detailed information about the graduation requirements, please visit: Manitoba Education Graduation Requirements.

 A. You may find information about Manitoba institutions that offer post-secondary opportunities for international students below.